simplify20/PowerfulRecyclerViewAdapter/README.md

 ###New features

+    Added on 4/25/2016:
+    1.add HolderAPI and HolderHelper which can be reused in all kinds of ViewHolders,even ListView,GridViews.

 	Added on 4/16/2016:
 	1.add some useful apis in BaseRecyclerViewHolder,such as setText(id,text),setImageBitmap(id,bitmap),etc to simplify your ViewHolder coding;
 	2.add some useful and friendly apis in BaseRecyclerAdapter,such as removeData(data),removeFirst(),removeLast(),etc;